What is a grant?

 How do I know if we are successful?

-All applicants will received a letter (via email) notifying them of the outcome of their application.
+All applicants will receive a letter (via email) notifying them of the outcome of their application.
 Each program has different assessment periods.
 We encourage you to contact the Community Grants Officer to find out the status of your application.

 Do I need to acquit my grants?